Delotha/delotha.github.io/resume/index.md

 * Excellent team player, including using independent research to improve relationships
 * Comfortable learning from my failures.
 We all fail sometimes, but learning from our failures is what sets us apart and allows us to grow and succeed in the future.
 * Extensive use of a pump truck, not that it’s very complicated
-* Train new team members from day-1 to productive peers.
-I have trained 4 excellent team members so far.
+* Train new team members from day-1 to productive peers
 * Effective at advanced-but-simple security teaching tools
 * Audit and order office and coffee supplies within a yearly budget
 * Build relationships with individuals in other departments so I can resolve issues when my department doesn't have the knowledge.
 This means being the primary contact for my department, so those people know that I give my time and knowledge to them when requested.